RyanJarv/roles/README.md

 ### Organization Setup Benchmarks

-Note: Org setup is not supported currently, I'm just including this section for reference.

 With the [Organization Setup](#organization-setup) enabled, running on a c6g.2xlarge arm64 instance in us-east-1, with the SNS and SQS [plugins enabled](./pkg/plugins/main.go):